igorski/molecular-music-generator/README.md

 "trackPerPattern" can be either 'true' or 'false'.
 When true, the resulting .MIDI file will have a unique MIDI track for each new pattern, when false, all the patterns are part of the same MIDI track.

+"outputFile" describes the name of the generated MIDI file.